Sen. Joe Manchin, a Democrat turned independent, urges Biden to withdraw from the 2024 race

 “I’m concerned about the president’s health and well-being I really am,” Manchin said on ABC’s “This Week.”

+But as the president remains isolated at his beach house in Delaware after being diagnosed with COVID-19, he has said he is ready to return to campaign this week and counter a “dark vision” laid out by Trump.
+Biden has insisted he can defeat Trump in a rematch from 2020 and has been meeting with family and longtime aides as he resist effort to push him aside.

+Nonetheless, Manchin said Biden should clear the way for other Democrats and spend the remainder of his term as “the president he always wanted to be, be able to unite the country, bring it back together, to be able to maybe spend all of his time on solving the problems in Gaza, bringing peace to Gaza and to the Middle East.
+Also being able to dedicate his time to enforcing, reinforcing Ukraine’s ability to defend and win their freedom, and then be able to show the rest of the world the orderly transfer of power from the superpower of the world.”

-He also said, “I truly believe the Democratic Party needs an open process” in picking a nominee to replace Biden.
+He also said, “I truly believe the Democratic Party needs an open process” in picking a new nominee.
+Manchin said he was not trying to have Kamala Harris, the vice president, replaced.
+“A healthy competition is what it’s all about,” Manchin said.

+Manchin, himself a former governor, said, “I think that we have a lot of talent on the bench, a lot of good people, and I’m partial to governors, because a governor can’t afford to be partial.
+They can’t afford to be partisan strictly, because that pothole or that bridge doesn’t have a D or an R on it.”
+He mentioned Govs.
+Andy Beshear of Kentucky and Josh Shapiro of of Pennsylvania who, he said, “haven’t divided their state.
+They haven’t made you pick a side and demonize the other side.
+They have brought people together.
+This is what an open process would do, I think.
+It would bring more people out in a process that could bring Democrats like me back.”

+But the Democratic National Committee's rulemaking arm is pressing ahead with plans for a virtual roll call before Aug.
+7 to nominate the presidential pick, ahead of the party's convention later in the month in Chicago.

 Manchin, who became an independent in May after years as a Democrat, is not seeking reelection to the Senate